joshmarinacci/semantic-editor-js/README.md

 # Add a Custom Style

-What is the point of a semantic editor if you can't define your own semantics.
-Suppose you want to write a document with inline glossary definitions.
+What is the point of a semantic editor if you can't define your own semantics?! :) Suppose you want to write a document with inline glossary definitions.
 You can define this new style by adding an entry to the editor's semantic mapping.